jhap1982/giveituruguay/2017/2017-07-15 - Costa del Azahar (Festival Internacional de Benicasim), Benicassim, Spain/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-I Wanna Be Your Dog part of
+6. I Wanna Be Your Dog part of
-Right on Time
+7. Right on Time
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-Dreams of a Samurai
+10. Dreams of a Samurai
-Higher Ground
+11. Higher Ground
-Under the Bridge
+12. Under the Bridge
-By the Way
+13. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+14. Goodbye Angels
-Fire
+15. Fire
-Give It Away
+16. Give It Away

 ## Notes